 While doing some Fall cleaning and organizing, I found a small, worn piece of paper from high school.
 At the top of the page was my name, and under it was a few words or sentences from each of my classmates, saying something positive about me.
 It was from one of those team building exercises teachers do for fun, in hopes that it would make us feel good about ourselves and each other.
 I had a lot of “she’s nice” or “she’s sweet and smart” on my paper.
 I even got a surprising (to me), “she’s funny.”

-While I don’t expect my teenaged, high school classmates to have a great ability to be descriptive or know me very deeply back then (what the hell did they know?), I did wonder about their perceptions of me.
+While I don’t expect my teenaged, high school classmates to possess a great ability to be descriptive or know me very deeply back then (what the hell did they know?
+What the hell did I know?), I did wonder about their perceptions of me.
 Was I really that nice?
 Am I really that nice?
 What the hell does NICE mean?

 I don’t think of myself as nice.
-In fact, I think I’m more forthright and honest than most people are, and I find no one attributes those qualities with “nice”.
-When I think of people who are “nice,” I think of push-overs.
+In fact, I think I’m more blunt and honest than most people are, and I find no one attributes those qualities with nice.
+When I think of people who are nice, I think of push-overs.
 I think of people who willing to do things for you regardless of how they truly feel about them, or people who act a certain way because they really, really want you to like them.
-I often find myself questioning their motives.
+I often feel skeptic of their motives.

-As I do love a good quibble over semantics (who doesn’t, amirite?), I turned to the Great Internet of Things to see if I’m alone (i.e. justified) in the world with my negative-ish thoughts about nice people.
+As I do love a good quibble over semantics (who doesn’t, tho?), I turned to the Great Internet of Things to see if I’m alone (i.e. justified) in the world with my thoughts about nice people.